google-research/big_vision/README.md

 pre-approved (ask in an issue first).
 For a well-supported transfer-only codebase, see also [vision_transformer](https://github.com/google-research/vision_transformer).

+Note that `big_vision` is quite dynamic codebase and, while we intend to keep the core code fully-functional at all times, we can not guarantee timely updates of the project-specific code that lives in the `.../proj/...` subfolders.
+However, we provide a [table](#project-specific-commits) with last known commits where specific projects were known to work.

 The following research projects were originally conducted in the `big_vision`
 codebase: